taylorhixson/WF/README.md

 You can choose to host a Leaflet map on any platform, but this tutorial uses GitHub.
 GitHub is free and easy to use for sharing code, working on digital projects, and hosting html documents and images, which this tutorial makes use of.

-### Software
+### Software and accounts
 This tutorial was made using Mac iOS Mojave v 10.14.5.
-The following software and accounts are used and should be installed and/or created before beginning:
+The following software and accounts are used and are required **before** going further:

 - [GitHub account](https://github.com/)
 - [QGIS3](https://qgis.org/en/site/forusers/download.html)--3.4.7-Madeira used, [video for Mac install assistance](https://www.youtube.com/watch?v=908NyL7roFs)